 Fans of Mediterranean food will love this Greek Salad made with plenty of refreshing fresh veggies like cucumber, tomato and red onions.
 Feel free to toss in some chickpeas, feta cheese or chicken to make it more filling.

-Stay up to date with Minute® Rice for even more kitchen hints, tips and tricks along with plenty of other recipes!
+Stay up to date with Minute® Rice for even more kitchen hints, tips and tricks along with plenty of other recipes like this Mexican rice!